Committees

 Public Law/Public Service

-Public Law Leadership Advisory Council
+Public Law Advisory Council

 Founded in 2016, the Public Law Leadership Advisory Council brings together senior APA leaders in public service law.
 The Council advises AABA Board and Committee leadership on public service initiatives, serves our senior API public leader community, and is a resource on presidential, gubernatorial, or local leadership appointments.